jeremyy5528/YoutubeScript/README.md

 ('--link', type=str, help='The link to the youtube video,or a ttrss link')

-('--temp', type=str, default="summary the following content", help='template to llm, in en or zh')
+('--prompt', type=str, default="summary the following content", help='template to llm, in en or zh')

 ('--language', type=str, default= "en", help='language of output')